DerKorkin/CrazySpeck13ModpackRepo/README.md

 # CrazySpeck13ModpackRepo
-A Repo for my CS13 Modpack
+The Storage- and Update-Repo for my CS12 Modpack